waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Avoid Confirmation Bias:** Actively try to disprove my own assumptions.
 My recent hallucinations on Victory Road 2F and 3F are critical lessons in trusting system feedback and re-evaluating my own perception when faced with a contradiction.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Retreat from Victory Road 2F
+## A. Current Plan: Retreat from Victory Road 1F
-My party is critically injured and the eastern path on Victory Road 2F is blocked by a non-functional boulder barrier.
-My immediate goal is to escape Victory Road 1F to heal my party.
-The path is blocked by a boulder puzzle at (3, 11).
+My party is critically injured.
+The eastern path to the exit at (9, 18) is blocked by a boulder barrier at (10, 13) that I cannot currently solve.
+My immediate goal is to escape Victory Road to heal.
 Plan: 1.
-Navigate to (3, 10).
-2. Use Strength.
-3. Push boulder at (3, 11) south.
-4. Navigate to the exit warp at (9, 18).
+Push the boulder at (3, 11) south.
+2. Navigate to the ladder at (2, 2) to retreat to Victory Road 2F.
+3. From Victory Road 2F, exit the cave entirely.

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.